ITHHKN/ARKit/README.md

 ## Apps use ARKit?
 It’s early days for ARKit.
 However, there are already lots of apps showing off what it can do.Few of the best are

-1- Pokémon Go is probably the biggest game that uses ARKit right now.
+1- **Pokémon Go** is probably the biggest game that uses ARKit right now.

-2- The Machines is a multi-player RTS game that lets several people play in the same AR environment.
+2- **The Machines** is a multi-player RTS game that lets several people play in the same AR environment.

-3- Skyguide is a very neat astronomy app that pastes constellations onto the sky
+3- **Skyguide** is a very neat astronomy app that pastes constellations onto the sky

-4- ModiFace 3D lets you see how you’d look with a different hair colour.
+4- **ModiFace 3D** lets you see how you’d look with a different hair colour.

-5- ARZombie is a classic example of an AR game.
+5- **RZombie** is a classic example of an AR game.
 It puts you in a zombie home invasion scenario, 3D-modelled undead breaking in and attacking.